PFAS ("forever chemicals") · 2024

 +Is there Perfluorohexanoic acid in Colorado Springs, CO tap water?

-Yes — Colorado Springs, CO's 2024 Consumer Confidence Report lists Perfluorohexanoic acid at 1.3 ng/L. Colorado Springs, CO's 2024 Perfluorohexanoic acid measurement is below the federal limit of 150000 ng/L (Public health goal).
+Yes — Colorado Springs, CO's 2024 Consumer Confidence Report lists Perfluorohexanoic acid at 1.3 ng/L. Colorado Springs, CO's 2024 report shows Perfluorohexanoic acid detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Perfluorohexanoic acid in drinking water?